davidvonthenen/graph-rag-guide/Knowledge_Graphs_for_Better_AI_Governance.md

 ### **Short-Term vs. Long-Term Memory Roles**

-A distinctive feature of a Graph-based RAG architecture is its explicit support for two distinct memory mechanisms: **short-term** and **long-term memory**:
+A distinctive feature of this Graph-based RAG architecture is its explicit support for two distinct memory mechanisms: **short-term** and **long-term memory**:

 - **Short-Term Memory**: Captures transient data and context relevant only within a limited timeframe (e.g., the duration of a conversation, query session, or timed interval).
 In practical terms, short-term memory is often implemented using graph edges marked with timestamps indicating their expiration.
 For example, relationships (MENTIONS) connecting entities and documents may carry an expiration timestamp set shortly after creation (e.g., 1 hour).
 This memory is ephemeral by design, optimized for rapid insertion and retrieval to support real-time interactions.